 Bluff Knoll Hike: to the Summit of the Stirling Ranges

 Bluff Knoll hike is the most popular in the area.
-It’s the highest peak of the South of Western Australia (1,099m).
+It’s the highest peak in the South of Western Australia (1,099m).
 At the summit of Bluff Knoll, the 360° view on the flatlands gives the rewarding feeling to be on top of the world.
 Some even say that they see the horizon of our round planet earth falling.

 Bluff Knoll hike is a 6-kilometre round trip.
 With an easy-to-follow path, there is no significant difficulty except going up a lot.
 However, the weather can become a real challenge.